Super Eurobeat

-Super Eurobeat (スーパー ユーロビート, Sūpā Yūrobīto) is a CD compilation series of Eurobeat music in Japan.
-The series itself is one of the longest-running music compilations.
-It has been running for over thirty years and the current list consists of 250 volumes (not counting the many "Super Eurobeat presents" albums).
+Super Eurobeat (スーパー ユーロビート, Sūpā Yūrobīto) is a CD compilation album series of Japanese Eurobeat music.
+It has been running for over three decades, making it one of the longest-running music compilations.
+Following Super Eurobeat Vol. 250 in 2018, the series became an annual release.

 History

 Originally, Time Records, Flea Records and Discomagic were some of the record labels that appeared on the original Super Eurobeat albums.
 After eight non-stop albums, the series was changed over to Avex Trax.
 The series maintained a monthly release schedule, then bimonthly, until the end of 2018, when it shifted to a yearly schedule.